balena-io/etcher/docs/USER-DOCUMENTATION.md

 Simulate an update alert
 ------------------------

-You can set the `ETCHER_FAKE_S3_LATEST_VERSION` environment variable to a valid semver version (greater than the current version) to trick the application into thinking that what you put there is the latest available version, therefore causing the update notification dialog to be presented at startup.
+You can set the `ETCHER_FAKE_GITHUB_LATEST_VERSION` environment variable to a valid semver version (greater than the current version) to trick the application into thinking that what you put there is the latest available version, therefore causing the update notification dialog to be presented at startup.

-Note that the value of the variable will be ignored if it doesn't match the release type of the current application version.
-For example, setting the variable to a production version (e.g. `ETCHER_FAKE_S3_LATEST_VERSION=2.0.0`) will be ignored if you're running a snapshot build, and vice-versa.

 See [`PUBLISHING.md`][publishing] for more details about release types.